DCJimS/jimsweeneywebsite/_posts/2012-08-08-Cloud-CRM-has-taken-over-Business-Will-Government-Follow.md

 ---
 layout: post
-title: "Cloud CRM has taken over Business.
-Will Government follow?"
+title: "Cloud CRM has taken over Business Will Government Follow"
 ---

-Cloud CRM has Taken Over Business, Will Government Follow?

 According to a survey of over 600 organizations issued by Really Simple Systems, 56% of companies are using a Cloud CRM system (compared to 45% this time last year);  72% of respondents claimed to have more confidence generally than a year ago; and 80% of indicated Cloud solutions require less IT support.
 Only 15% of respondents (commercial) admitted to still having reservations regarding adoption of Cloud systems, a decrease of 8% from last year.s figures.
 What does all of this mean?
 The confidence in Cloud solution adoption, at least in the private sector, is clearly on the rise (source: http://www.businesscloud9.com).